Chennai Central railway station: Expansion

 In the 1980s, the Southern Railway required land for expansion of the terminus and was looking for the erstwhile Moore Market building located next to the terminus.
 In 1985, when the market building caught fire and was destroyed, the structure was transferred to the Railways by the government, and the Railways built a 13-storied complex to house the suburban terminus and railway reservation counter.
 The land in front of the building was made into a car park.
 Following the renaming of the city of Madras in 1996, the station became known as Chennai Central.
 Due to increasing passenger movement, the main building was extended in 1998 with the addition of a new building on the western side with a similar architecture to the original.
 After this duplication of the main building, the station had 12 platforms.
 Capacity at the station was further augmented when the multi-storeyed Moore Market Complex was made a dedicated terminus with three separate platforms for the Chennai Suburban Railway system.
 In the 1990s, when the IRCTC was formed, modular stalls came up and food plazas were set up.

-In 2005, the buildings were painted a light brown colour, but concurring with the views of a campaign by the citizens of Chennai and also to retain the old nostalgic charm, they were repainted in their original brick-red color.
+In 2005, the buildings were painted a light brown colour, but concurring with the views of a campaign by the citizens of Chennai and also to retain the old nostalgic charm, they were repainted in their original brick-red colour.
 The station is the first in India to be placed on the cyber map.